IRS Audit Without Receipts

 • Contact suppliers and service providers – The businesses you paid are very likely to have records about why you paid them.
 Utility companies, for example, should be able to provide you with old statements, and vendors may be willing to provide you with copies of old invoices.

-• Use bank records – Bank and credit card statements, as well as canceled checks can prove that your business made certain payments.
-Although these records don’t have any details about the purchase, an auditor may be willing to accept these records when reasonable.
+• Use bank records – Bank and credit card statements, as well as canceled checks, can prove that your business made certain payments.
+Although these records don’t have any details about the purchase, an auditor may be willing to accept these records when they are reasonable.

 • Look at your calendar – Your calendar may have details about business meetings, traveling for business, and possibly buying certain supplies for your business.
 Use this information as you attempt to reconstruct business deductions.
 For example, if you didn’t keep a mileage log, your old calendar may help you substantiate the mileage claimed for business or volunteering.